odashka/odashka/README.md

 ## Hi there 👋

+I'm a passionate and dedicated BI Developer with 2 years of experience in the field.
+- 💻 Currently working on various projects to gain new skills in Data Engineering.
+- 🔎 Eager to expand my skills in data architecture, pipeline development, and big data technologies.

+When I'm not diving into data, I enjoy:

+- 📚 Reading of both fiction and non-fiction.
+- 🏞 Exploring the great outdoors and staying active.
+- 🧘 Practicing mindfulness and maintaining a balanced lifestyle.

 <!--
 **odashka/odashka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.